This recipe is perfect for a light lunch. It’s healthy, tasty, gluten-free and with enough fiber and protein to keep you full until dinner!

 - salt and pepper to taste

-- In a shaker, combine balsamic vinegar, olive oil, grape syrup, salt and pepper and shake well.
+In a shaker, combine the balsamic vinegar, the olive oil, the grape syrup, the salt and the pepper and shake well.

-- In a large bowl combine the rest of the ingredients.
+In a large bowl combine the rest of the ingredients.
 Pour the dressing over them and mix well.
+Eat!

 If you liked this recipe, Pin it!